 - Do it yourself: If you’re a developer, you can build your own actor, relying on our extensive docs and helpful support team.
 Even our free subscription package provides plenty of scope for you to test solutions and get your hands good and dirty with code and parameters.
 By the way, if you get good at it, you can even earn a healthy passive income from developing actors!

-- Custom solution: Non-developers or users who don’t want to fiddle with settings can tell Apify their needs and have an Apify team member or Apify-approved expert help them get set up.
+- Custom solution: Non-developers or users who don’t want to fiddle with settings can turn to the Apify community to help them get set up.
 Sometimes the right solution is to use an existing Apify actor and get the task carried out quickly and easily, at low cost.
-We don’t believe in reinventing the wheel, but we do believe in saving time and money for our customers.
-If that isn't possible, a new actor and full solution will be offered.
+If that isn't possible, a new actor and full solution will be offered by a developer.

 - Enterprise: For larger customers or those who want to establish a long-term working relationship with Apify, we offer comprehensive, reliable consulting solutions that mean you will get the full attention of our internal team and the very best that Apify can offer in terms of support, response time and customization.